nicocalu/PovGlobe/doc/setup.md

 Also a good understanding of software development is necessary to implement new algorithms/visualizations.

 Due to my limited time (:smile:), only basic documenation is available and you probably have to figure out some things on you own (mostly hardware related).
 If you worked on a similar project before, this should not be an issue for you!
+There is a full wiring diagram in the KiCad folder, that can help you if you are having trouble with that.

 ## Part List